 1. Aggregate historical prediction

-Average spend per year multiplied by the average customer lifetime.
+This metric is calculated by multiplying the average spend per year by the average customer lifetime.

 2. Individual customer prediction

-Apply a machine learning model to predict each individual customers probability of re-purchase.
-Multiply this probability of re-purchase by their average re-purchase price and adjust for seasonality & growth.
+Apply a machine learning model to predict each individual customers’ probability of re-purchase.
+Multiply this probability of re-purchase by their average re-purchase price and adjust for seasonality and growth.

 This highly analytical approach is capable of producing very accurate predictions at an individual customer level.
-The production of the model is most commonly done on more than three years of historical data so you can hold out the most recent 12 months of data to assess the accuracy of the prediction.
+This model is most commonly used with more than three years of historical data, so you can hold out the most recent 12 months of data to assess the accuracy of the prediction.

 - Predicted LTV considers the future and doesn’t assume that historical high-value customers will continue to contribute.

-- Requires more sophisticated data infrastructure and IT resource.
+- Predicted value requires a more sophisticated data infrastructure and IT resource.

-- Can be inaccurate in a business undergoing change – past behavior may not be a reliable indicator for future behavior.
+- Predicted value can be inaccurate in a business undergoing significant change, because past behaviour may not be a reliable indicator for future behaviour.

-- Accuracy is dependent on the available data – limited data can result in lower accuracy.
+- The accuracy of predicted value is dependent on the available data.
+Limited data can result in lower accuracy.

-- This will give you a very complete view as you’re calculating everything from the past, along with the prediction for the future.
+- Predicted lifetime spend will give you a very complete view of customer value, because you’re calculating everything from the past, along with the prediction for the future.

-- Greater knowledge and understanding of future expectations means greater and more intuitive planning can be done.
+- Predicted lifetime spend gives you greater knowledge and understanding of future expectations, which means greater and more intuitive planning can be done.